 We’re kicking off the second half of 2019 with significant updates across the Tricentis Continuous Testing Platform.
 Below, we’ve outlined the highlights of the July 2019 release.
-For a full list of updates by product, check out the release notes for Tricentis Analytics, Tosca, qTest, Flood and RPA.
+For a full list of updates by product, check out the release notes for Tricentis Analytics, Tosca, qTest and Flood.

 Did you miss our last release?
 Watch the April 12.2 webinar to see what’s new.